flynx/argv.js/README.md

 Let us populate the option definitions splitting the job into sections.

-And start by creating a parser...
+Start by creating a parser...
 ```javascript
 var parser = argv.Parser({
 ```